tlevine/urchin/readme.md

      '\__| '| \  '\_  '| |   _|_, |'\|
     `  '  `    `  ' `  '     '  `

 Urchin is a test framework for shell.
+It currently supports bash on GNU/Linux and Mac.

+## Try it out
+Urchin's tests are written in Urchin, so you can run them to see what Urchin is like.
+Clone the repository

+    git clone git://github.com/scraperwiki/urchin.git

+Run the tests

+    cd urchin/tests
+    ../urchin .

-## Install
+## Globally
 Download Urchin like so (as root)

     wget -O /usr/local/bin https://raw.github.com/scraperwiki/urchin/master/urchin